This page is a printable version of: http://www.haveringccg.nhs.uk/About-us/Our-governing-body/

-We meet, in public, four or five times a year to review our own performance as well as that of our main providers and to plan, discuss and make decisions about local health services and how we can best improve them for the benefit of patients and the public.
+We now meet jointly with our other two CCG governing bodies in BHR, in public, four or five times a year to review our own performance as well as that of our main providers and to plan, discuss and make decisions about local health services and how we can best improve them for the benefit of patients and the public.
 At the meeting we receive reports from our chair, our chief officer, directors and lay members as appropriate.

 We also have a slot for the public to ask us questions about local healthcare and our priorities.
 We ask that anyone wishing to submit questions lets us know in advance so we can gather all the information we might need to help us answer fully.
 If you would like to ask the Governing Body a question at a Governing Body meeting, please contact email@example.com seven days before the meeting.

 Dr Aggarwal is a GP partner at Maylands Surgery in Hornchurch.
 He trained at the University of Wales’ College of Medicine and has worked in the NHS since 1988.
 He has a special interest in diabetes.

 Dr Baldwin is a GP partner at the Central Park Surgery in the Harold Hill Health Centre in Romford and she trained at Lady Harding Medical College in New Delhi, India.
 She is also vice chair of the Havering, Barking and Dagenham Local Medical Committee.

 She has a special interest in rheumatology and diabetes, and set-up a community consultant-led diabetes service in Havering, which was showcased to the Canadian healthcare team as highly successful integrated way of working.

 In her role as a clinical director, Dr Baldwin is a lead for diabetes, primary care, quality improvement, GP networks and locality development.